Seán O'Hegarty: War of Independence

 During the War of Independence, O'Hegarty was one of the most active in County Cork.

 When an off duty RIC constable was murdered, Mac Curtain condemned the unauthorised shootings and called for their end.
 On 19 March 1920, Mac Curtain was shot and killed in his own home in Cork.
 The coroner blamed the British establishment in Dublin, but the police never made any attempt to investigate the killings.
 Shortly after these events General Tudor began the policy of Official Reprisals.

 In a raid on Cork City Hall on 12 August 1920, the British managed to net all the top brass of the IRA in Cork.
 In an incredible failure of intelligence they did not identify the leadership as their prisoners.
 They were all released, including Liam Lynch, and O'Hegarty.
-Only Terence MacSwiney, the new Lord Mayor, was kept in custody and sent to England.
-By 1921 O'Hegarty was Commandant of Cork No.1 Brigade.
+Only Terence MacSwiney, the new lord mayor, was kept in custody and sent to England.
+By 1921 O'Hegarty was commandant of Cork No.1 Brigade.

 On 25 February 1921 the Coolavokig Ambush was carried out by the 1st Cork Brigade under O'Hegarty at Ballyvourney village (on the road between Macroom and Ballyvourney).
 The IRA later reported they had 56 armed men.
-The Auxiliaries reported their force initially consisted of two officers and 39 men, plus 7 RIC; with a District Inspector and another 25 other ranks arriving later as reinforcements.
+The Auxiliaries reported that their force initially consisted of two officers and 39 men, plus seven RIC, with a district inspector and another 25 other ranks arriving later as reinforcements.
 The IRA suffered no casualties.
 However, the number of British casualties has been disputed to this day.
 Those killed included the commander of the Auxiliaries, and two other ranks.
 Newspaper reports indicate at least 5 were wounded.